mtlynch/mtlynch.io/content/retrospectives/2021/11/index.md

 With the open-source tools and cloud vendors available, I estimated that it would take about a month to deploy a minimum viable product of TinyPilot Cloud.
 I worked with other TinyPilot developers on a simple proof-of-concept implementation using [Wireguard](https://www.wireguard.com/) and [fly.io](https://fly.io).
 It was harder than I anticipated, but it worked better than any of the existing third-party cloud access solutions.

 Now that we had a basic prototype, I wrote a requirements document and asked TinyPilot's senior developer to turn it into a design document.
 That also turned out to be more difficult than either of us expected.
-We had to evaluate authentication providers and map out a complex setup flow that balanced security with ease-of-use.
+We had to evaluate authentication providers and map out a complex setup flow that balanced security with ease of use.

 As part of the design work, TinyPilot's senior developer created screenshots to mock up the user flow.
-I included them in a [teaser blog post](https://tinypilotkvm.com/blog/tinypilot-cloud-waitlist) which invited readers to sign up for TinyPilot Cloud early access.
+I included them in a [teaser blog post](https://tinypilotkvm.com/blog/tinypilot-cloud-waitlist) that invited readers to sign up for TinyPilot Cloud early access.

 {{<img src="cloud-preview-post.png" alt="Screenshot of TinyPilot blog post about TinyPilot Cloud" maxWidth="600px" caption="A teaser [blog post](https://tinypilotkvm.com/blog/tinypilot-cloud-waitlist) I published about TinyPilot Cloud." hasBorder="true">}}